International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_2_Data_Offering.md

 ## Getting Self-Description from Data Provider
 - Sequence diagram for getting self description from Data Provider

 Alternatively, the Data Consumer may already know a suitable Data Provider.
-In this case, the Data Consumer can contact the Data Provider directly (i.e. without invoking a broker).
+In this case, the Data Consumer can contact the Data Provider directly (i.e. without invoking a Metadata Broker or any other IDS infrastructure component).
+As the IDS is designed in a completely self-sovereign manner and preventing gate keepers wherever possible, the right to establish bidirectional business - and data exchange - relations independent of any other third party is at the heart of the overall architecture.